How To Store Carrots To Keep Them Fresher For Longer

 Buying loose carrots, the plastic-free way, and storing them in the vegetable drawer brings a different problem.
 Here I’ve found that the carrots always dehydrate faster than I can blink.
 Rather than rot, they go all soft and shrivel up.
 What’s a carrot lover to do?

-The good news is that there are ways to store shop-bought carrots so that they last for longer.
+The good news is that there are ways to store shop-bought carrots so that they last longer.

 There is a bit of a technique to this – you can’t just bundle your carrots in a tea towel – so it does take a little bit of effort.
-This effort is well worth it though.
+This effort is well worth it, though.

 For optimum storage, you are going to want to roll up your carrots in a damp (not soaking wet) tea towel.
 Roll your carrots as if you are rolling up a Swiss roll – just try not to let the carrots touch each other.
 If you notice the tea towel drying out, wet it again.